Casa Salvia C

 Availability Your dates are available

-Casa Salvia E is an apartment.
-It sleeps eight people.
-From Casa Salvia E you will enjoy a fascinating view of the surrounding vineyards.
-Casa Salvia E features a shared swimming pool, a shared garden, winter heating and WI-FI Internet access.
+Casa Salvia C is an two-story apartment surrounded by meadows and by green hills.
+It sleeps four people.
+From Casa Salvia C you will enjoy a fascinating view of the surrounding vineyards.
+Casa Salvia C features a shared swimming pool, a shared garden, winter heating and WI-FI Internet access.

 You will be roughly 5 km (3.1 miles) from Lamporecchio, where you will find restaurants and shops.

-Casa Salvia E is located on the first floor of an age-old stone house.
-You will reach it from the parking area going up a walkway that cuts through the garden and includes approximately 14 stairway steps.
+Casa Salvia C is located on the ground floor of an age-old stone house.
+You will reach it from the parking area along a walkway that cuts through the garden.

-To stay at Casa Salvia E you will need a car.
+To stay at Casa Salvia C you will need a car.
 You will be able to park it in a parking space.

-Casa Salvia E is one of the holiday homes available in a small complex.
-Please find a general description of the complex below, and please scroll further down for a description of Casa Salvia E.
+Casa Salvia C is one of the holiday homes available in a small complex.
+Please find a general description of the complex below, and please scroll further down for a description of Casa Salvia C.

 The apartments Casa Salvia A, B, C, D, E and F are part of an ancient farmhouse, which is located on the slope of a gentle hill, in an area of the Tuscan countryside which remains untouched and partly wild.